John Robinson (pastor): Posthumous events

 After Robinson died, the remnant congregation at Leiden began a period of gradual decline.
 In time, there were only a few members left as several had between 1629 and 1633 sporadically relocated to the Plymouth Colony.
 This included Robinson's son Isaac who arrived in 1631 and joined the Pilgrims at the Plymouth Colony.
 In 1658 Professor John Hoornbeek of the University of Leiden claimed that Bridget and her children who were still residing at Leiden eventually joined the Dutch Reformed Church.

 John Robinson and Bridget White were the parents of upwards of seven children.
 One unnamed child was buried in infancy in Leiden at the Pieterskerk in 1621 with six having a known first name.
 While five of the children lived beyond early adolescence only four (John, Bridget, Isaac and Fear) have known marriages.
 There was no daughter named Ann born at Norwich in 1605 as this purported child was misidentified by Burgess, Dexter and Sumner in both England and in Leiden.
-There also was no daughter named Mary, who was baptized 11 November 1604 in St. Stephen parish in Norwich where Rev. John Robinson did not reside.
-She was the third of five children of a John Robinson identified as a brewer in the baptism records, with Mary's father buried in St. Stephen parish on 26 March 1612:
+There also was no daughter named Mary, who was baptised 11 November 1604 in St Stephen's parish in Norwich where Rev. John Robinson did not reside.
+She was the third of five children of a John Robinson identified as a brewer in the baptism records, with Mary's father buried in St Stephen's parish on 26 March 1612: